 Membership fees or club dues.
 Generally, you cannot deduct amounts you pay or incur for membership in any club organized for business, pleasure, recreation, or any other social purpose.
-This includes business, social, athletic, luncheon, sporting, airline, and hotel clubs
+This includes country clubs, athletic clubs, luncheon clubs, sporting clubs, airline clubs, and hotel clubs.

 Exception.
-Unless one of its main purposes is to conduct entertainment activities for members or their guests or to provide members or their quests with access to entertainment facilities, the following organizations will not be treated as clubs organized for business, pleasure, recreation, or other social purpose:
+Unless one of its main purposes is to conduct entertainment activities for members or their guests or to provide members or their guests with access to entertainment facilities, the following organizations will not be treated as clubs organized for business, pleasure, recreation, or other social purpose:

-- 1) Boards of trade,
+- ÿ Boards of trade,

-- 2) Business leagues,
+- ÿ Business leagues,

-- 3) Chambers of commerce,
+- ÿ Chambers of commerce,

-- 4) Civic or public service organizations,
+- ÿ Civic or public service organizations,

-- 5) Professional associations, and
+- ÿ Professional associations, and

-- 6) Trade associations.
+- Trade associations.